cherrypi/dhtmladventure/LostInTheJungle/productive.md

 the pilot might have noticed you.
 It then creeps forward and descends toward the ground when it's about 30 feet above you a ladder drops and a person climbs down and helps you up.
-You then tell them your name and tell them all about what happened. they then call your friends and you a are united once more.
+You then tell them your name and tell them all about what happened.
+They then call your friends and you a are united once more.

 ##You Survived
 Yayyyyyy!